-A 5-course series that leverages intelligence methods that enhance cybersecurity
+A virtual series that leverages intelligence methods that enhance cybersecurity

-The IWP Cyber Intelligence Initiative (Ci2) is a seminar-based professional certification program designed by business leaders and national security experts to help both government and corporate executives better understand the intelligence and counterintelligence aspects of cyber security.
+The IWP Cyber Intelligence Initiative (Ci2) is designed by business leaders and national security experts to help both government and corporate executives better understand the intelligence and counterintelligence aspects of cyber security.

 Cyber vulnerabilities are usually understood to be technical ones that require technological solutions.
 However, at least half of cyber vulnerabilities are human, including a lack of threat awareness, poor computer hygiene, and ignorance of how hostile intelligence organizations operate and exploit human failings.
 Ci2 will provide a blueprint on how to address these human vulnerabilities to increase security and reduce business risk.

 Our Ci2 seminars incorporate elements of Intelligence and Statecraft that go beyond traditional classroom content.
 Once armed with this knowledge, our attendees are ready to find career placement and advancement in the field of cyber intelligence and proactively protect their organizations from cyber threats.